mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 <!-- ### A review of studies on computer game design and programming (CGD&P) -->

+### Potential benefits of computer game design and programming (CGD&P)

 Turning more specifically studies on computer game design and programming (CGD&P), there are several notable reviews exploring the broad motivations and impact of making games for learning [@denner_does_2019; @earp_game_2015; @hayes_making_2008; @kafai_constructionist_2015-1].
-Some reviews focus on key areas of CGD&P, for instance, Bermingham et al### A review of studies on computer game design and programming (CGD&P) [@bermingham_approaches_2013] emphasise 21st Century skills, while Gee and Tran discuss the diverse tools available for game design [-@gee_video_2016].
 Hayes and Games [-@hayes_making_2008], identify four main motivations for CGD&P: learn computer programming skills, deepening subject knowledge of other curricular subjects, involving more girls in computer programming, and using game design to understand design concepts.
-Kafai and Burke's review[-@kafai_constructionist_2015-1] synthesising 55 relevant papers, including CGD&P within a frame of _constructionist gaming_, mostly maintains these categories but add some new dimensions.
-These include studies addressing race-related barriers to participation and those addressing social dimensions such as pair programming, social skills, self-reflection, cultural awareness and a range of technical abilities that allow participation in information society.
-These competencies are commonly known as 21st Century Skills.
+Kafai and Burke's review [-@kafai_constructionist_2015-1] synthesising 55 relevant papers, including CGD&P within a frame of _constructionist gaming_, mostly maintains these categories but add some new dimensions namely: studies addressing race-related barriers to participation and those addressing social dimensions such as pair programming, social skills, self-reflection, cultural awareness and a range of technical abilities that allow participation in information society.
+Together these competencies are framed as 21st Century Skills [@bermingham_approaches_2013].

+A review by Denner and colleagues focuses on computer science learning [@denner_does_2019], breaking this wider concept into subcategories of

 <!-- Significantly, the review is structured around key areas of knowledge and skill development.
 The primary area involves of building subject knowledge in educational settings in particular to develop coding and computing skills and STEM subjects. -->

 <!-- Of particular interest to this study are studies exploring the social and cultural dimensions of CGD&P. While studies on pair programming techniques in CGD&P [@denner_computer_2007; @werner_can_2009] yield positive results, including increased confidence in coding and articulation of problems arising,  -->

+In their project-based intervention, Girls Creating Games, Denner and Werner focused on pair programming of games to develop IT fluency, contrasting it to IT literacy [@werner_middle_2005-1]

 Kafai and Burke note the lack of studies addressing collaborative approaches in research on CGD&P. Similarly, while studies on the community use of game making, in after-school and online settings exist [@kafai2012collaborative; @peppler_computer_2009; @luther_leadership_2011], details of pedagogies to develop community participation, as explored later in this chapter, are often scant.